 “So is the answer to get rid of remote work and bring everyone back together to work harmoniously together?
 Well, no, for so many reasons.
 From having to build more office space to having more cars on the road every day, moving away from remote work could not happen without huge costs, many of them involving worker horror: As much as it may be lonely to work alone all the time, it is not clear that many remote workers really do pine for the opportunity to be in the office kitchen every day.
 What they do want, however, is to still feel that they are connected to their colleagues and part of a team.
 Creative companies are succeeding at this, whether through virtual weekly meetings or retreats, or just encouraging people to call and talk to each other rather than e-mailing and texting.”

-You can learn more about how you can overcome these objections by clicking here.
+You can learn more about how you can overcome these objections against remote teams by clicking here.

 Tell us the skills you need and we'll find the best developer for you in days, not weeks.